AteetVatan/Best_Buy/README.md

 ## 📌 Overview

-Best Buy is a Python project designed for managing retail-related tasks.
+The Best Buy project is a Python-based retail management application designed for:

-It includes functionalities such as inventory management, price tracking to improve operational efficiency.
-Still in development more functionalities to come.
+* Inventory management
+* Price tracking
+* Promotions and discount
+* User operations via a menu system

 ## 🚀 Getting Started